EarthBitDevs/earthbitdevs/_posts/2022-07-21-socratic-seminar-2.md

 - Earth BitDevs overview

 # Topic discussion
-Discussion is focused on content present in the last four [Bitcoin Optech](https://bitcoinops.org/) newsletters.
+Discussion is focused on content from the last four [Bitcoin Optech](https://bitcoinops.org/) newsletters.